DarinDev1000/AngularFormLesson1/README.md

 # AngularFormLesson1

 This project was used during an Angular bootcamp at ValleyWorx.

-It is now being hosted on AWS S3
+It is now being hosted on AWS S3 with CloudFront

 # Angular Version